syedjafer/makereading-post-backups/clasai2tf000408jr40q6h85i.md

 #### 2. Using list() constructor

-Using list() constructor, we can convert a set, tuple, dictionary, list to a list.
+Using the list() constructor, we can convert a set, tuple, dictionary, or list to a list.

 **Set to list:**